zynksoftware/Zynk-Workflow/_docs/Sage-50-UK-Connector/Importing-Transactions-into-Sage-50-UK.md

 redirect_from: "/article/420-importing-transactions-into-sage-50-uk"
 title: Importing Transactions into Sage 50 UK
 ---
-This task will any type of audit trail transactions to Sage 50 that is supplied in Zynk XML format.
+This task will import most types of audit trail transactions to Sage 50 that is supplied in Zynk XML format.

 ## Settings
 ### Sage 50 Connection